cparros/react-chat-app/README.md

 ![gif-if-applicaiton](./public/react-chat-app.gif)
 [Link to Deployed App]()

+## Future Developement
+Add another account to see functionality from a second user's point of view.
+Allow login to create new user.
+Update gif to show this.

 ## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).